willyfh/lightning-hydra-boilerplate/README.md

 ├── train/    ← training logs, checkpoints, config snapshots ├── eval/     ← evaluation logs and results
 ├── predict/  ← prediction files (e.g. .csv, .json)
+├── sweeps/   ← results from Optuna hyperparameter sweeps
 ```

 Each run is timestamped for easy tracking and reproducibility.
+The `sweeps/` directory will contain subdirectories for each trial and the results of the hyperparameter search.

 ## Contributing & Feedback